Authored By :

 The point is, until the European nations are able to get their act together politically, militarily and financially, and the euro proves itself as a stable currency, it seems doubtful that America's creditors will consider completely abandoning the US dollar as their currency reserve.
 So, for now, they appear to be hedging their bets by maintaining a variety of national currencies as their currency reserve.
 While most Americans pay little attention to developments in Europe, they would be wise to do so; because as we have now seen, financially-speaking, America's future may very well be determined by what happens on the "old continent".
 Needless-to-say, America's financial wizards are probably rubbing their hands with glee as they watch the Europeans struggle to their feet as a superstate.
 After all, Europe's financial woes are to America's advantage, and vice versa.
 Thus, for now at least, the euro-dollar war will continue.

 As I have mentioned before, don't think for a minute that relations between Europe and the United States are cordial.
 While national leaders from both sides of the Atlantic may smile and shake hands when they stand before the television cameras, the truth of the matter is that the United States and the nations of the European Union -- which is sometimes referred to as the European Economic Community or simply the European Community -- are in fact competitors when it comes to the global market.
-In short, the more of the economic pie that the Europe Union grabs, the less there remains for the United States of America.
+In short, the more of the economic pie that the European Union grabs, the less there remains for the United States of America.
 To say it another way, colonists may not be marching in the street complaining about taxation without representation by the king of England, and the loud rumbling of an American Revolution may not be heard in the distance.
 Nevertheless, subtle trade wars have continued to exist between these two continents since that time a few centuries ago.
 Today we simply call them "trade sanctions".

 It was in fact the issue of taxation which motivated me to write this current series.
 In my opinion, there is so much hypocrisy on display with this situation regarding America's debt crisis, that it defies imagination.
 Let me offer you a clear example.
 Please consider the following excerpt from the aforementioned New York Times article: